 Past Golden Spike Events

-Other events over the years included a small gathering at Northampton Brewery about 10 years ago.
+Other events over the years included a small gathering at Northampton Brewery in 2008 years ago.
 Another was in Somerville and another one in Rutland that included a tour of Charnock Cut--the highest point on the MCRT.

 Also in 2014, we did rail trail update events in both Easthampton, MA and Simsbury, CT for gatherings of the folks involved in the north - south trail.

-The location is at the junction of the longest interstate trail developing in the Northeast with the longest developing rail trail in Massachusetts.
-TO LEARN A BIT MORE ABOUT THE MCRT COALITION: CLICK HERE.
+The 2018 location was at the junction of the longest interstate trail developing in the Northeast with the longest developing rail trail in Massachusetts.

 The small images just above here are of the MCRT's Golden Spike event in 2002 on the campus of Bentley University in Waltham Massachusetts.